axiom-data-science/portal-docs/DataScenarios.rst

 Viewing an Existing Scenario
 ****************************

-The ESM loads several premade data scenarios that you might like to explore.
+Within the portal there are several premade data scenarios that highlight environmental events or locations of interest.
 You can access these premade scenarios by following these steps:

 #.
 Click on the scenarios button |scenarios_button_icon|
 #.
 Select the scenario you'd like to view from the dropdown menu

 The scenario view will open, displaying its data for you to explore.
-In the image below, you can see the scenario view of the ``Hurricane Harvey Water Level`` scenario.
+In the example image below, you can see the scenario view of the ``Hurricane Harvey Water Level`` scenario.

 |scenarios_view|

 .. note::
-	Depending on the version of the ESM you're viewing, different scenarios will be available.
-If you'd like access to a particular scenario, please contact us via the red feedback button |feedback_button_icon| in the top right corner of the blue toolbar.
+	If you need assistance creating a particular scenario, please contact us via the red feedback button |feedback_button_icon| in the top right corner of the blue toolbar.

 .. _creating-a-new-scenario: